Events

 With doctoral training in neuropsychology and a board certification in pediatric neuropsychology, Dr. Freedle’s research interests center on the areas of trauma, neuropsychology, and sandplay therapy.
 She has published numerous articles, including award-winning research in the evidence base of sandplay therapy, sandplay therapy with individuals with brain injury, and sandplay therapy with youth with co-occurring trauma and substance abuse.
 Lorraine is the co-producer and director of the documentary film, Fire and Sand: Healing in the wake of the 2018 Kīlauea eruption– winner of “Best Hawaiʻi Film in 2019” through the Honolulu Film Awards and the “Humanitarian and Social Justice Award” at the Santa Fe Film Festival.

 Dr. Freedle is the owner/operator of Black Sand Neuropsychological Services, Inc., her private practice in Hilo, Hawaiʻi.
+She is also the Chief Clinical Officer for TeamBuilders Behavioral Health in Santa Fe, New Mexico.